paradyo/library-app/README.md

     │   ├── main
     │   │   ├── java
     │   │   │   ├── com.engineer.library
+    │   │   │   │   ├── configuration                       # Contains the Spring configuration files.
     │   │   │   │   ├── controller                          # Contains the Spring MVC controllers that handle HTTP requests.
+    │   │   │   │   ├── exception                           # Contains the custom exception files.
     │   │   │   │   ├── model                               # Houses the data models or entities for your application.
-    │   │   │   │   ├── service                             # Implements the business logic and acts as an intermediary between the controllers and repositories.
     │   │   │   │   ├── repository                          # Handles data access and interactions with the database.
+    │   │   │   │   ├── service                             # Contains the business logic, DTO and other things related to any service.
+    │   │   │   │   ├── LibraryApplication.java             # SpringBootApplication configuration file.
     │   │   │   ├── resources
     │   │   │   │   ├── static                              # Project-wide static files.
     │   │   │   │   ├── templates                           # Project-wide templates.